 The Eye watching the ‘I’

-Among other skills, US teacher Kaylie Jones runs memoir-writing workshops.
+Among her other skills, US teacher Kaylie Jones runs memoir-writing workshops.
 At the first one I attended, she explained that the good memoirist uses the omniscient Eye to watch over the more personal ‘I’ of the narrator.
-In seconds flat, she was at the whiteboard drawing an eye in the sky that observed and informed the stick … Continue reading The Eye watching the ‘I’
+In seconds flat, she was at the whiteboard drawing an eye in the sky observing and informing the stick … Continue reading The Eye watching the ‘I’

 Finding that Mentor